DaveVoyles/darkflow/README.md

 Total time = 0.1555933952331543s / 8 inps = 51.41606421025856 ips
 ```

+### Making sense of the output

+Check the `sample_img/out` folder, which should now contain a series of images along with a .json file for each.
+This will illustrate the bounding boxes overlayed on top of each image, along with their coordinates stored in the .json file.

 json output can be generated with descriptions of the pixel location of each bounding box and the pixel location.
 Each prediction is stored in the `sample_img/out` folder by default.
 An example json array is shown below.
 ```bash
 # Forward all images in sample_img/ using tiny yolo and JSON output.